openenclave/openenclave/samples/switchless/README.md

 percentage of the overall execution time of the call; and 2) called frequently, so the savings in transition time add up.

-## How does OpenEnclave support switchless OCALLs
+## How does Open Enclave support switchless OCALLs

-OpenEnclave only supports synchronous switchless OCALLs currently.
-When the caller within an enclave makes a switchless OCALL, the trusted OpenEnclave runtime creates a `job` out of the function call.
+Open Enclave only supports synchronous switchless OCALLs currently.
+When the caller within an enclave makes a switchless OCALL, the trusted Open Enclave runtime creates a `job` out of the function call.
 The `job` object includes information such as the function ID, the parameters marshaled into a buffer, and a buffer for holding the return value(s).
 The job is posted to a shared memory region which both the enclave and the host can access.

 A host worker thread checks and retrieves `job` from the shared memory region.
-It uses the untrusted OpenEnclave runtime to process the `job` by unmarshaling the parameters, then dispatching to the callee function, and finally relaying the result back to the trusted OpenEnclave runtime, which is further forwarded back to the caller.
+It uses the untrusted Open Enclave runtime to process the `job` by unmarshaling the parameters, then dispatching to the callee function, and finally relaying the result back to the trusted Open Enclave runtime, which is further forwarded back to the caller.

-To support simultaneous switchless OCALLs made from enclaves, the host workers are multi-threaded.
-OpenEnclave allows users to configure how many host worker threads are to be created for servicing switchless OCALLs.
+If an enclave supports multiple simultaneous ECALLs, multiple simultaneous switchless OCALLs could be made from the enclave.
+We use multi-threaded host workers in that scenario.
+Open Enclave allows users to configure how many host worker threads are to be created for servicing switchless OCALLs.
 The following example illustrates how to do that.
 A word of caution is that too many host worker threads might increase competition of cores between threads and degrade the performance.
-Therefore, if a enclave has switchless calls enabled, OpenEnclave caps the number of host worker threads for it to the number of enclave threads specified.
+Therefore, if a enclave has switchless calls enabled, Open Enclave caps the number of host worker threads for it to the number of enclave threads specified.

-With the current implementation, we recommend users to avoid using more host worker threads than the minimum of:
+With the current implementation, we recommend that users avoid using more host worker threads than the minimum of:

 1. the number of simultaneously active enclave threads, and
 2. the number of cores that are potentially available to host worker threads.

 For example, on a 4-core machine, if the number of the simultaneously active enclave threads is 2, and there is no host threads other than the two threads making ECALLs and the switchless worker threads, both 1) and 2) would be 2.
 So we recommend setting the number of host worker threads to 2.

-The exception to the above rule happens when 1) or 2) is zero or negative.
+The exception to the above rule happens when 2) is zero or negative.
 For example, if the host starts two more additional threads that are expected to be active along with the two enclave threads, the number of cores available to the worker threads is actually 0, and the minimum of 1) and 2) would be 0.
 In this case, we recommend setting the number of host worker threads to 1 nevertheless, to ensure switchless calls are serviced by at least one thread.